kube-rs/website/docs/blog/posts/2024-06-11-reflector-memory.md

 !!! note "Preparing for StreamingLists"

     Note that the new partial `InitApply` event only pass up __individual__ objects, not pages.
 This is to prepare for the [1.27 Alpha StreamingLists](https://kubernetes.io/docs/reference/using-api/api-concepts/#streaming-lists) feature which also passed individual events.
-Once this becomes available for even our minimum [[kubernetes-version]] we can move to this to avoid smaller individual buffers by getting individual objects rather than pages (of default 500 objects).
-In the mean time, we send pages through item by item to avoid a breaking change in the future (and also to avoid exposing a confusing concept of flattened/unflattened streams).
+Once this becomes available for even our minimum [[kubernetes-version]] we can make this the default - reducing page buffers further - exposing the literal api results rather than pages (of [default 500 objects](https://docs.rs/kube/0.91.0/kube/runtime/watcher/struct.Config.html#structfield.page_size)).
+In the mean time, we send pages through item-by-item to avoid a breaking change in the future (and also to avoid exposing the confusing concept of flattened/unflattened streams).

 ## Results

 The initial setup saw **60% improvements** to [synthetic benchmarks](https://github.com/kube-rs/kube/pull/1494#issue-2292501600) when using stores, and **upwards of 80%** when not using stores (when there's nothing to cache), with further incremental improvements when using the `StreamingList` strategy

 I have seen [50% drops myself in real-world controllers](https://github.com/kube-rs/kube/pull/1494#issuecomment-2126694967).
-YMMW, but please [reach out](https://discord.gg/tokio) with more results.
+YMMW, particularly if you are doing a lot of other stuff, but please [reach out](https://discord.gg/tokio) with more results.

 ## Thoughts for the future